-The San Diego Comic-Con came from meager origins.
-It began in 1970 as a one-day festival to celebrate everything comic book and drew around 300 comic book fans.
-The event has since turned into a four-day extravaganza, hosting crowds of over 100,000 people of all ages, professions and interest levels, including top celebrities launching movies.
-Not to mention spinoffs worldwide.
+The original San Diego Comic-Con came from meager origins.
+It began in 1970 as a one-day festival to celebrate everything related to comic books and attracted around 100 comic book fans.
+The event has since turned into a four-day extravaganza, taking place in different cities and hosting crowds of all ages, professions and interest levels (pre-pandemic crowds surpassed 100,000 people).
+Over the years, top celebrities have also been in attendance launching TV shows and movies.

-Comic-Con is a welcome step away from reality and an opportunity for comic book fans to bond over shared hobbies.
-But over the years, it has grown increasingly commercial and expensive, leading one to wonder, is Comic-Con worth the trip or has it become overrated?
+Whether in person or online (i.e., 2020’s all-virtual San Diego Comic-Con), Comic-Con is a welcome step away from reality (especially during a pandemic) and an opportunity for comic book fans to bond over shared hobbies.
+But over the years, it has grown increasingly commercial and expensive, (2020 notwithstanding, because virtual Comic-Con was free), leading many to wonder: Is Comic-Con worth the trip, or has it become overrated?

 Don’t Forget to Pack Your Costume!